DoctorWayWay/web-sprint-challenge-javascript-fundamentals/README.md

 --this.walk = function () {
 ----console.log(`${this.name} is now ${this.movement}.`);
 --};
-// In this constructor function, "this" refers to the object that will be created.
-Since "this" is used for referring to the object, the constructor function can be reused over and over for creating new objects.
-If "this" wasn't used, the constructor function couldn't work due to lack of adaptability.
+// In this constructor function, `this` refers to the object that will be created.
+Since `this` is used for referring to the object, the constructor function can be reused over and over for creating new objects.
+If `this` wasn't used, the constructor function couldn't work due to lack of adaptability.
 }
 const abe = new Walker("Abe");
 abe.walkToPark(); // would log "Abe is now walking."

 - Forth and final is **Explicit Binding**.
-This is when we use the methods .call() and .apply() to overwrite "this" in the constructed object with an explicit input provided in the .call() or .apply() argument.
-This removes the adaptability of the created object because "this" is being swapped out with the argument.
+This is when we use the methods `.call()` and `.apply()` to overwrite `this` in the constructed object with an explicit input provided in the `.call()` or `.apply()` argument.
+This removes the adaptability of the created object because `this` is being swapped out with the argument.
 In other words, the object is explicitly being told what to be.

 Example:
-**// continuing off the example for new binding!**
-const bob = new Walker("Bob"); // created new bob object with the Walker construction function.
+**// continuing off the example for new binding!** const bob = new Walker("Bob"); // created new bob object with the Walker construction function.
 abe.walk.apply(**bob**); // would log "Bob is walking."
-// Even though we are invoking the walk method on object "abe", the method .apply() (we could also use .call() which would produce the same result) explicitly tells all the "this" keywords in "abe" to refer to the object "bob".
+// Even though we are invoking the walk method on object "abe", the method `.apply()` (we could also use .call() which would produce the same result) explicitly tells all the `this` keywords in "abe" to refer to the object "bob".

 5. Why do we need super() in an extended class?